 The Black Tent

-“One horse can carry the whole load of the black tent, however 40 horses cannot carry its joy.”
+“One horse can carry the whole load of the black tent, however, 40 horses cannot carry its joy.”

-During the nights the tent is divided into four sections for people to sleep in.
+At night the tent is divided into four sections for people to sleep in.
 Each section is 2 meters by 3 meters and will be divided by special handwoven textiles.

 Deniz Coşkun (Tour Leader)